ATNF/askapsoft/Code/Doc/user/current/doc/utils/casdaupload.rst

 * Deposits all artifacts, the checksum files and the metadata file in the designated output directory
-* Finally, and specifically as the last step, a file named "READY" is written to the output directory.
+* Finally, and specifically as the last step, a file named "READY" can be written to the output directory.
 This indicates no further addition or mutation of the data products in the output directory will take place and the CASDA ingest process can begin.
+This is only done if the *writeREADYfile* parameter is set to *true*.

 Running the program
 -------------------